SukhnainDeol/open_book_react-test/README.md

+# ***In Development***

+# Open Book
+This is website that allows users to anonymously write a public diary that others can read.
+Users create an account to post on and have the ability to "Snoop" others' profiles.

-# Running the Project Locally
+## Running the Project Locally
 - `git clone <project link>`
 - open 2 terminals
 - in terminal 1, navigate to the server folder and run `npm install`